belgianmobileid/doc/_OIDC/confirmation.md

 # Overview

 itsme® API is based on the Authorization Code Flow of OpenID Connect 1.0.
 The API can be used to verify your end-users' identity and obtain some information about them.
-For the exact user data that can be requested, please see the <a href="#authorization-request>Authorization Request</a> parameters.
+For the exact user data that can be requested, please see the <a href="#authorization-request">Authorization Request</a> parameters.

 The diagram below describes the **Confirmation** process and how your systems should integrate with itsme® :